 \section{Abstract}

-This paper presents lineshapes for molecular Optical-Optical Double Resonance (DR) Spectroscopy with arbitrary strength for both pump and probe field using the steady-state solutions for the 3-level density matrix.
+This paper presents a theory for lineshapes for molecular Optical-Optical Double Resonance (DR) Spectroscopy with arbitrary strength for both pump and probe field using the steady-state solutions for the 3-level density matrix.
 When the Doppler broadening can be neglected, the results are analytical, and the probe spectrum is a pair of Lorentzian lines that display Autler-Townes splitting and each has angular frequency half-width half maximum equal to the relaxation rates, which are all assumed equal.
 When Doppler broadening is introduced, one must resort to numerical integration except for the limit of weak pump and probe fields.
-When the Doppler width is assumed much larger than the pump and probe Rabi Frequencies, the calculated DR lineshapes are found to be Lorentzian with a strong pump field limit that is proportional to the pump Rabi frequency, what is commonly known as power broadening.
+When the Doppler width is assumed much larger than the pump and probe Rabi Frequencies and the probe frequency higher than that of the pump,, the calculated DR lineshapes are found to be Lorentzian with a strong pump field limit that is proportional to the pump Rabi frequency, what is commonly known as power broadening.
 However, the width does not equal that Rabi frequency and is different for co- and counter-propagating pump and probe fields.
 Furthermore, that broadening is largely inhomogeneous, despite the Lorentzian shape.
 The saturation power is found to be about 4 times higher than for the bare probe transition with the same relaxation rate, dramatically lower than that expected if the width is interpreted as homogeneous.

 Double-Resonance (DR) is one of the most powerful experimental methods in the spectroscopist's tool belt.\cite{DemtroderLS2} Originally used for RF and Microwave transitions,~\cite{Autler55} due to the early development of coherent radiation sources in those frequency domains, the development of optical-optical double resonance (OODR) had to await the development of lasers.
 Due to the very limited tuning range of early lasers, initial applications were to atomic laser transitions.~\cite{Putlitz65, Series66a} Molecular RF-IR and $\mu$W-IR DR was observed using coincidences of molecular ro-vibrational transitions with IR lasers, such as the 3.3\,$\mu$m He-Ne laser transition that overlapped P(7) transitions of the CH$_4$ $\nu_3$ fundamental~\cite{Curl73b,Curl73c} while (RF,$\mu$W)-Vis DR was observed using overlap of ion laser lines with molecular electronic transitions.~\cite{Field73, Solarz74} Molecular OODR became practicable with the development of broadly tunable dye lasers.~\cite{Field75}